johngoldin/can_i_get_a_clean_project/content/about/main/index.md

   computer course at Michigan State during my sophomore year.
-  I used to keep lists of programming languages in which I had done some work: FORTRAN, APL, COBOL, PL/I,
+  I used to keep lists of programming languages in which I had done some work: FORTRAN, APL, COBOL, PL/I, computer course at Michigan State during my sophomore year (1972).
+  My first personal computer was a TRS-80 that I purchased in 1979.
+  I enjoy learning new programming languages and techniques.
+I have done some work in FORTRAN, APL, COBOL, PL/I,
   Basic, Pascal, Forth, Java, C, C++, plus lots of languages related to data systems such as 4D, SAS, Focus, BrioQuery, and many others.
-  I started using R in 2006 and it satisfied my itch for a programming language that provided an interactive connection with the data and the power of visualizations.
+  I started using R in 2006 and it satisfied my itch for a programming language that provided an interactive connection with the data and the power of visualizations. visualizations.
+Since then I have pretty much stuck to R.

   I enjoy having a project to work on that combines some R coding and some simple data analysis.
 For the last year that has been Connecticut Covid stats